A0.1 Common Romanian words and basic phrases

 cheers (as in English, "noroc" can be used for a toast, or for saying hi or goodbye)

-Hello, I would like to book a table.
+Hello, I would like to make a reservation

 Bună ziua, aș dori să fac o rezervare.